12th November, 2020

 So, to comply with COSHH, once you have identified these hazardous substances, you need to carry out COSHH assessments for them.

 Of course, the main purpose of COSHH is the control of hazardous substances.
+Just knowing what substances could harm your health isn't enough, you need to take action to protect your team from harm.
 To comply, you should prevent or adequately control exposure.

-This may involve eliminating or substituting substances for lower risk alternatives, or applying protection measures such as engineering controls, ventilation systems and personal protective equipment (usually a combination of control measures).
+Controlling exposure may involve eliminating or substituting substances for lower-risk alternatives, or applying protection measures such as engineering controls, ventilation systems and personal protective equipment (usually a combination of control measures).

 Arrangements for safe handling, storage, transport and disposal of hazardous substances should be in place.
-These can be recorded in your COSHH assessment.
+These arrangements can be recorded on your COSHH assessment.

-Consider the type of hazards that each substance presents, this could be corrosive, flammable or harmful to the environment.
+Consider the type of hazards that each substance presents.
+For example, the substance could be corrosive, flammable or harmful to the environment.
+It might even be toxic.
 The bigger the risk, the stricter the arrangements will need to be to allow the substance to be used safely.

 Things can, and unfortunately do, go wrong.
-It is important to plan for accidents, incidents and emergencies, in fact COSHH Regulation 13 requires you to have these arrangements in place.
+It is important to plan for accidents, incidents and emergencies COSHH Regulation 13 requires you to have these arrangements in place.

 Emergency arrangements should include spillage procedures, emergency procedures, including first aid, and where needed, steps to mitigate the effects, details on the hazards present, and warning or communication systems to enable an appropriate response.

-This could be in the form of tool box talks, safety briefs or COSHH awareness briefings.
+Training could be in the form of toolbox talks, safety briefs or COSHH awareness briefings.
 You could also provide more formal COSHH awareness training, particularly for those with COSHH responsibilities.

 Need help with COSHH?
 Start your COSHH register today by downloading our free template to help you identify the hazardous substances in use, and download COSHH assessment templates for your work activities.